German migrant rescue ship captain faces Italian court

-AGRIGENTO, Italy (Reuters) - The German captain of a charity rescue ship, arrested for defying an Italian ban on docking with migrants, arrived in a Sicilian port on Monday for her first court appearance.
+AGRIGENTO, Italy (Reuters) - The German captain of a charity rescue ship appeared before a court in Sicily on Monday after she was arrested for forcing her way into an Italian port carrying migrants she had rescued off the Libyan coast.

-Supporters applauded as Carola Rackete, 31, alighted at Agrigento on a police vessel from the Italian island of Lampedusa where she landed at the weekend with 41 Africans rescued from seas off Libya.
+The initial hearing in the city of Agrigento was meant to decide whether Carola Rackete, 31, should remain under house arrest as the investigation continues into her contested rescue mission.

+A judicial source said the magistrate would decide by Tuesday morning whether to let her go or insist that she remains on the Mediterranean island of Sicily.

 Rackete, a volunteer for German charity Sea-Watch, has become a symbol of divisions in Italy over the government’s policy of closing ports to non-government rescue ships.

-The interior minister calls her a pirate and people-smuggler while left-wing politicians hail her as an anti-populist heroine.
+Interior Minister Matteo Salvini has called her a pirate, an outlaw and a people-smuggler while left-wing politicians have hailed her as an anti-populist heroine.

-Rackete had been in international waters for more than two weeks, waiting for an invitation from Italy or another European Union (EU) state to accept her ship.
+Rackete had been in international waters for more than two weeks, waiting for an invitation from Italy or another European Union (EU) state to accept her ship, which was carrying 41 African migrants.

 “We need support to end the death of people at sea and it’s outrageous that civilians ... filling a gap left by the authorities are criminalized for saving lives,” said Giorgia Lunardi, a spokeswoman for the charity.